 If you are having issues with just a single page, you can use the “Exclude Pages” functionality in Leap to exclude pages from Leap:

 With some websites, speed can be a trade-off with revenue.
 Here’s where you can start to find a balance:

-Note: Once you’ve activated a version of the Leap, you should wait at least 24 hours before you will get the most accurate score on PageSpeed Insights or other speed measurement tools.
+Note: Once you’ve activated a version of the Leap, you should wait at least 24 hours to get the most accurate score on PageSpeed Insights or other speed measurement tools.